DHRI-Curriculum/intro-python-workshop/lessons.md

 *Advanced Final Challenge*:

-Let's try out a module for web scraping, called Requests.
-Requests allows you to send queries over web browsers, which we call HTTP requests, in order to grab data from websites.
+Let's try out a library for web scraping, called `requests`.
+It allows you to send queries over web browsers (which we call HTTP requests) in order to grab data from websites.
 It is a foundational module for web scraping tasks.
-While Requests is relatively easy to grasp at first, it has a bit of a learning curve.
+While `requests` is relatively easy to grasp at first, it has a bit of a learning curve.
 With some practice, though, it can yield sophisticated web scraping results.

-For this challenge, let's get some hands-on practice with using requests, to scrape the surface of what it can do.
-Feel free to attempt as much of this challange as you are comfortable with.
+For this challenge, let's get some hands-on practice using `requests`, to scrape the surface of what it can do.
+Feel free to attempt as much of this challenge as you are comfortable with.

 First, import requests into your REPL: